cabforum/forum/SCWG-charter.md

    * URL of the current qualifying audit report.

-   * The URL of at least one third party website that includes a certificate issued by the Applicant in the certificate chain.
+   * The URL of at least one website that includes a certificate issued by the Applicant in the certificate chain.

    * Links or references to issued end-entity certificates that demonstrate them being treated as valid by a Certificate Consumer Member.